GoodnessObi/todo-app/README.md

     - Has a done button which strikes the item on the list

 Version 3 features:
-    - List can be saved on local strorage
+    - List can be saved to local strorage
     - The enter key can be used in place of the add button to add input to list

-Looking forward to returnibg to this to incorporate React.
+Looking forward to returning to this to incorporate React.